 How long does Suboxone last? - Garden State Treatment Center

-If you or a loved one is struggling with opioid addiction, new treatment techniques provide a lot of hope.
+If you or a loved one is struggling with opioid addiction, new addiction treatment techniques provide a lot of hope.
 The latest line of medication-assisted treatments can block opioid cravings and make it far easier to get sober.
 Suboxone is one of the most popular treatments for substance use disorders.
 Once you take it, how long do the helpful effects last?
 Read our guide to find out.

 suboxone